Dietary supplement: Proteins and amino acids

 The same protein ingredients marketed as dietary supplements can be incorporated into meal replacement and medical food products, but those are regulated and labeled differently from supplements.
 In the United States, "meal replacement" products are foods and are labeled as such.
 These typically contain protein, carbohydrates, fats, vitamins and minerals.
 There may be content claims such as "good source of protein", "low fat" or "lactose free".
 Medical foods, also nutritionally complete, are designed to be used while a person is under the care of a physician or other licensed healthcare professional.
 Liquid medical food products – for example, Ensure – are available in regular and high protein versions.

 Proteins are chains of amino acids.
 Nine of these proteinogenic amino acids are considered essential for humans because they cannot be produced from other compounds by the human body and so must be taken in as food.
 Recommended intakes, expressed as milligrams per kilogram of body weight per day, have been established.
 Other amino acids may be conditionally essential for certain ages or medical conditions.
 Amino acids, individually and in combinations, are sold as dietary supplements.
-The claim for supplementing with the branched chain amino acids leucine, valine and isoleucine is for stimulating muscle protein synthesis.
+The claim for supplementing with the branched-chain amino acids leucine, valine and isoleucine is for stimulating muscle protein synthesis.
 A review of the literature concluded this claim was unwarranted.
 In elderly people, supplementation with just leucine resulted in a modest (0.99 kg) increase in lean body mass.
 The non-essential amino acid arginine, consumed in sufficient amounts, is thought to act as a donor for the synthesis of nitric oxide, a vasodilator.
 A review confirmed blood pressure lowering.
 Taurine, a popular dietary supplement ingredient with claims made for sports performance, is technically not an amino acid.
 It is synthesized in the body from the amino acid cysteine.

 Bodybuilding supplements

+Beauty supplements

+Beauty supplements, particularly those aimed at improving the health of skin, hair, and nails, are commonly marketed within the wellness and supplement markets.
+These products typically include ingredients, such as collagen, which is reputed to improve the appearance and condition of skin, hair, and nails.
+Other typical ingredients include biotin, keratin, and omega-3 fatty acids, which are promoted for their alleged benefits to skin and hair health.
+Demand for these beauty supplements has risen markedly in the 21st century.
+Despite the apparent rise in demand, scientific evidence supporting the efficacy of ingredients like biotin for the purpose of hair growth remains unproven.